IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 The Patient Demographics Supplier may support additional combinations of parameters.
 When the Patient Demographics Consumer specifies a set of search parameters that, in combination, are not supported by the Patient Demographics Supplier, the Patient Demographics Supplier shall choose which parameters to respect, and indicate this fact in the response message Bundle self link, according to [Section 3.1.1.6 of the FHIR specification]({{site.data.fhir.path}}search.html).

 ###### 2:3.78.4.1.2.2 Parameter Modifiers
-Patient Demographics Suppliers shall support the `“:exact”` parameter modifier on all search parameters of type string.
-When supplied by the Patient Demographics Consumer, the `“:exact”` parameter modifier instructs the Patient Demographics Supplier that exact matching should be performed.
+Patient Demographics Suppliers shall support the `:exact` parameter modifier on all search parameters of type string.
+When supplied by the Patient Demographics Consumer, the `:exact` parameter modifier instructs the Patient Demographics Supplier that exact matching should be performed.
 The Patient Demographics Consumer should not use, and Patient Demographics Supplier may ignore, any additional parameter modifiers listed in the FHIR standard, which are considered out of scope in the context of this transaction

 ###### 2:3.78.4.1.2.3 Populating Which Domains are Returned <a name="domainpop"> </a>